jschultz/argrecord/README.rst

 argrecord
 =========

-An extension to argparse to automate the generation of logfiles and self-describing output files, and provide a Make-like functionality to re-run a script based on automatically produced logfiles.
+An extension to argparse to automate the generation of logfiles and self-describing output files, and provide a Make-like functionality to re-run a script based on those automatically generated logfiles.

 Introduction
 ============